Avinash Sable

-Avinash Mukund Sable (born 13 September 1994) is an Indian track and field athlete who specializes in 3000 metres steeplechase.
-He holds the national record of 8:09.91, set at the 2024 Paris Diamond League where he finished at the 6th spot.
-It was the tenth time he had set the national record.
+Avinash Mukund Sable (born 13 September 1994) is an Indian track athlete.
+He specializes in 3000 m steeplechase and holds the national record of 8:09.91, set at the 2024 Paris Diamond League.
+Sable has represented India in the men's 3000 m steeplechase event at the 2020 and 2024 Olympic Games.
+He has been honored with the Arjuna Award in 2022.

 Early life

-Sable was born on 13 September 1994 in Mandwa, Beed district, Maharashtra, into a family of farmers.
+Sable was born on 13 September 1994 in Mandva village near Ashti, Beed in Maharashtra, into a family of farmers.
 From age six, he would run or walk the 6 km distance between home and school as there was no transport facility in his village.
-While attending junior college, he worked on brick kilns and construction sites to support his family.
+While attending 12th grade, he worked on brick kilns and construction sites to support his family.

-After completing 12th grade, he joined the Mahar Regiment of Indian Army, with postings at the Siachen Glacier in 2013–2014, the deserts of north-western Rajasthan followed by Sikkim from 2015.
-He first took part in inter-army cross country running in 2015 at the insistence of his colleagues, before switching to steeplechase under trainer Amrish Kumar.
-Sable, who was overweight, managed to lose 20 kg in three months, before joining the national camp where he was trained by Nikolai Snesarev.
-In 2018, Sable went back to coach Kumar as Snesarev's training routine did not "suit" him.
+After completing 12th grade, he joined the Mahar Regiment of Indian Army, with postings at the Siachen Glacier in 2013–2014, the deserts of north-western Rajasthan followed by Sikkim in 2015.
+He first took part in inter-army cross country running in 2015 at the insistence of his colleagues, before switching to steeplechase under trainer Amrish Kumar Adhana.
+Sable, who was overweight, managed to lose 20 kg in three months, before joining the national camp where he was trained by Dr. Nikolai Snesarev.
+In 2018, Sable went back to coach Amrish as Snesarev's training routine did not "suit" him.

 Career

 After failing to qualify for the 2018 Asian Games due to an ankle injury, Sable broke the 37-year-old national record of 8:30.88 held by Gopal Saini, by clocking 8:29.80 at the 2018 National Open Championships in Bhubaneswar.
-He set a new national record of 8:28.94 in March 2019 at the Federation Cup in Patiala, as a result of which he qualified for the 2019 Asian Athletics Championships and 2019 World Athletics Championships.
-He became the first male steeplechaser from India to qualify for the World Championships since Deena Ram (1991).
+He set a new national record of 8:28.94 in March 2019 at the Federation Cup in Patiala, as a result of which he qualified for the 2019 Asian Championships and 2019 World Championships.
+He became the first male steeplechaser from India to qualify for the World Championships since Deena Ram in 1991.

-Sable won the silver medal at the 2019 Asian Athletics Championships in Doha, his debut international event, with a timing of 8:30.19.
+Sable won the silver medal at the 2019 Asian Athletics Championships, his debut international event, with a timing of 8:30.19.
 On 1 October 2019, he again broke his own national record at the World Championships where he ran 8:25.23 in the heats, despite twice being at the receiving end of Takele Nigate's accidental tripping during the race, to finish seventh in the heats and out of contention for the final.
-However, after a successful appeal by the Athletics Federation of India, Sable was included in the final and became the first Indian to qualify for the 3000 metres steeplechase final at the World Championships.
-He further improved the national record to 8:21.37 in the final, finishing 13th out of 16 runners, and qualified for the 2020 Summer Olympics.
+However, after a successful appeal by the Athletics Federation of India, Sable was included in the final and became the first Indian to qualify for the 3000 m steeplechase final at the World Championships.
+He further improved the national record to 8:21.37 in the final, finishing 13th out of 16 runners, and qualified for the 2020 Tokyo Olympics.

 Sable set a new national record at the 2020 Delhi Half Marathon, completing the run in less than 61 minutes.